ProgressNS/sidekick-docs/user-guide/build-app/local-build.md

 * Verify that you have configured your machine for local development.
 For more information, see [Install iOS and Android Requirements for Local Builds]({% slug installation %}#step-3-install-ios-and-android-requirements-for-local-builds).
 * To build for iOS, you need a valid certificate and mobile provision.
 If you have a Free Apple Developer account, you can use the [Code Signing Assistance]({% slug code-signing-assistance %}) to automatically generate temporary certificate and mobile provision.
 For more information about iOS code signing, see the [iOS Developer Program article]({% slug ios-developer-program %}).
 * To build for Android in Release configuration, you need a valid Google Play self-signed code signing identity.
+For more information on how to generate a release certificate for Android, see the following [article](https://docs.nativescript.org/publishing/publishing-android-apps#certificates).

 ## Procedure for Android